 I’m a really good digital marketer, and I have a really good product.
 It’s not about why you should buy my stuff but who I want to serve and what I care about, and having an authentic, believable, and credible mission.

 Oh, here’s the bonus.
 I had pictures with celebrities.

 With great authority comes great bonuses – when you’re good at what you do, this definitely counts as an extra!

-And when you do that and you get to take pictures with other kinds of celebrities, because when you’re a speaker.
+When you do that, you get to take pictures with celebrities, because when you’re a speaker…